decent-im/prosody-modules/mod_muc_moderation/README.markdown

 # Compatibility

--   Should work with Prosody 0.11.x and later.
+-   Basic functionality with Prosody 0.11.x and later
--   Tested with trunk rev `52c6dfa04dba`.
--   Message tombstones requires a compatible storage module implementing a new message replacement API.
+-   Full functionality with Prosody 0.12.x and `internal` or `sql` storage^[Replacing moderated messages with tombstones requires new storage API methods.]

 ## Clients